 - You want fewer clients paying more rather than thousands of small transactions

-If the blueprint resonates and you want to build faster with direct support, that option exists.
-If you want to implement on your own first, the blueprint is self-contained.
+If the self-study offer resonates and the buyer wants to build faster with direct support, that option exists.
+If they want to implement on their own first, the offer should still be self-contained.

 That's the reverse funnel in practice: accessible entry point, clear path to premium, no bait-and-switch.